marcelodussel/Portfolio/README.md

 ## 📂 Repository Structure

-Each folder in this repository contains a project with one or more smart contracts.
+Each folder in this repository contains a project with one or more smart contracts that I have developed.
-I focus primarily on **Solidity**, but I also integrate with frontend and backend tools (TypeScript, Hardhat, Ethers.js, Web3.js, etc.).
+My primary focus is Solidity, but I also work on frontend and backend integrations using tools such as TypeScript, Hardhat, Ethers.js, and Web3.js.

+To protect the privacy of the companies I’ve worked with, some variables, contract names, and certain logic have been altered.
+However, the core architecture, patterns, and functionality remain faithful to the original implementations.
+This repository is only meant to showcase my coding style and problem-solving approach.

 ### Example Projects
 #### 1️⃣ Bridge (NFT Cross-Chain)